hashicorp/terraform-website/content/source/docs/cloud/workspaces/vcs.html.md

 ## Automatic Run Triggering

 -> **Note:** This setting only affects workspaces that specify a Terraform working directory.
+Without a working directory, the entire repository is considered relevant and any change will trigger a run.
 [The working directory setting](./settings.html#terraform-working-directory) can be found on the "General" settings page.

-For workspaces that **don't** specify a Terraform working directory, Terraform Cloud assumes that the entire repository is relevant to the workspace.
-Any change will trigger a run.

-For workspaces that **do** specify a Terraform working directory, Terraform Cloud assumes that only _some_ content in the repository is relevant to the workspace.
+For workspaces that specify a Terraform working directory, Terraform Cloud assumes that only some content in the repository is relevant to the workspace.
 Only changes that affect the relevant content will trigger a run.
+This behavior also applies to [speculative plans](./index.html#speculative-plans) on pull requests — Terraform Cloud won't queue plans for changes that aren't considered relevant.

-By default, only the working directory is considered relevant.
+By default, only the designated working directory is considered relevant.

 You can adjust this behavior in two ways: